This survey can’t tell you how soon you will

 Setting up a Business in

-difficulties with language, lack of familiarities with the system and with the
+objective difficulties with language, lack of familiarities with the system and

-immigrants from exploring this option before you have mastered the language,
+we caution new immigrants from exploring this option before you have mastered

 Let’s define terms:

-Job Stability – the chance of achieving long-term
+Stability – the chance of achieving long-term employment

-employment without fear of layoffs due to efficiency measures or of business
+without fear of layoffs due to efficiency measures or of business closure.

 compensation package over time.
 This opportunity depends on the financial